elastisys/tutorial-friends-with-kubernetes/docs/index.md

 ## Preparations

-You will need basic shell scripting tools, such as `bash`, `curl` and `make`.
+You will need basic shell scripting tools, such as `bash`, `curl`, `git` and `make`.
 Here is how you install them in Ubuntu:

 ```
-sudo apt-get install bash curl make
+sudo apt-get install bash curl git make
 ```

 Furthermore, you will need: